 Place the plant in the hole and backfill with dirt you removed from the hole, but do not pack the soil.
 You can press lightly to eliminate air pockets, but don’t compact the soil.

 Don’t fertilize at this time.
-It may be appropriate to do so in the spring, but don’t do it in the fall.
+It may be appropriate to do so in the spring, but don’t do it in the fall as you don’t want to encourage new growth as you head into the winter months.

 Water well, add more soil if necessary, and then add a thick layer of mulch.